-Graham leads Grant Thornton’s Banking sector within Financial Services, delivering world-class business transformation capabilities that elevate our clients’ strategic agendas around digital disruption and sustainability in a demanding regulatory environment.
-Within the Banking sector, Graham leads our practice resources and delivery teams through both a national and global cohort of key accounts, ensuring that our go-to-market focus is to help our clients activate quickly and effectively to realize their growth agendas.
+Graham is an Advisory leader in Grant Thornton’s Risk practice delivering world-class business transformation capabilities that elevate our clients’ strategic agendas around risk, digital disruption, and sustainability in a demanding regulatory environment.
+Within the Financial Services industry, Graham leads our Banking sector, including practice resources and delivery teams through both a national and global cohort of client program accounts, ensuring that our go-to-market focus is to help our clients activate quickly and effectively to realize their growth agendas.

 Graham’s demonstrated success is based upon his planning and execution mindset, team building and leadership skills, and his awareness to link organization, process, and technology requirements with critical business needs.
-Graham combines his finance, operations, and technology experience with emerging Fintech insights to help clients optimize for efficiency and harvest data to support growth agendas.
+Graham combines his finance, operations, and technology experience with emerging market insights to help clients optimize for efficiency and harvest data to support growth agendas while managing risk.
 For Graham’s client profile of global and regional banks, he has developed industry-leading commercial software and has implemented new technologies that create sustainable advantages to overcome disrupted processes and operating models.

 Professional qualifications and memberships

 - CPM - Business Intelligence Group, Consolidation & Financial Reporting Group, Corporate Performance Management